Please see our Eye Bolts and Eye Nuts Knowledge Base for more information.

-Used as a lifting or securement point, eye bolts are some of the most commonly used rigging fittings.
-And as is the case with all rigging fittings, the application determines which of the various types to use.
+Used as a lifting or securement point, rigging eye bolts are some of the most commonly used rigging fittings.
+Similar to all rigging fittings, the application determines which of the various types to use.

-The four basic types are regular eye bolts, shoulder eye bolts, screw eye bolts and machinery eye bolts.
-All four of these basic types that E-Rigging offers are manufactured in the drop forged process to ensure greater strength.
+The four basic types are regular eye bolts, shoulder eye bolts, screw eye bolts, and machinery eye bolts.
+All four of these basic types of heavy duty eye bolts that E-Rigging offers are manufactured in the drop forged process to ensure greater strength.

 Screw eye bolts are designed for screwing into wood.
 And because of this, do not have a working load limit assigned to them because it is not possible to determine the various densities and conditions of the wood the eye bolts are screwed into.